 - No USB ports.

 This is the best monitor for AutoCAD this year.
 It has a slim design, and the narrow borders make it look elegant.
 It also has an IPS panel with flicker-free technology to reduce eye fatigue and large pixel density for vivid and sharp images.
+Also, it is energy-efficient and has an advanced TCO 7.0 rating to ensure that you will be getting a product that has a lower energy impact.

 2. Sceptre 27″ Curved LED Monitor for AutoCAD with 75Hz Refresh Rate, HDMI, VGA, Built-in-Speakers, EDGE-LESS Metal Black, and 8ms Response Time (C275W-1920RN)